-Benefit Description y Covered medications and supplies (cont.)
-High Option Standard Option Prosper Drugs and medications that, by federal law, require a prescription for their purchase, except those listed as Not covered.
+Benefit Description You pay Covered medications and supplies (cont.)
+High Option Standard Option Prosper Note: See Section 5(a), Durable medical equipment, for diabetes blood-testing equipment and supplies.
+Nothing Nothing Nothing Drugs and medications that, by federal law, require a prescription for their purchase, except those listed as Not covered.
 We also cover certain drugs that do not require a prescription by law if they are listed on our drug formulary.
-Insulin Disposable needles and syringes for the administration of covered medications Growth hormone Drugs to treat gender dysphoria, including hormones and androgen blockers Vaccines and immunizations approved for use by the Food and Drug Administration Notes: For information about mail order discounts, see "These are the dispensing limitations" in the introduction to Section 5(f) The preferred or non-preferred brand name or specialty drug cost share will apply to compound drugs.
+Insulin Disposable needles and syringes for the administration of covered medications Growth hormone Drugs to treat gender dysphoria, including hormones and androgen blockers \$10 for generic drugs, \$40 for preferred and non-preferred brand name drugs, and \$100 for specialty drugs per prescription or refill for up to a 30-day supply at a Plan pharmacy All charges if you request a brand name drug in place of a \$15 for generic drugs, \$50 for preferred and non-preferred brand name drugs, and \$150 for specialty drugs per prescription or refill for up to a 30-day supply at a Plan pharmacy All charges if you request a brand name drug in place of a \$15 for generic drugs, \$60 for preferred and non-preferred brand name drugs, and \$200 for specialty drugs per prescription or refill for up to a 30-day supply at a Plan pharmacy All charges if you request a brand name drug in place of a Vaccines and immunizations approved for use by the Food and Drug Administration generic drug generic drug generic drug Notes: • For information about mail order discounts, see "These are the dispensing limitations" in the introduction to Section 5(f) The preferred or non-preferred brand name or specialty drug cost share will apply to compound drugs.
 A compound drug is one in which two or more drugs or pharmaceutical agents are combined together.
-We limit coverage to products listed in our drug formulary and when one of the ingredients requires a prescription by law. \$10 for generic drugs, \$40 for preferred and non-preferred brand name drugs, and \$100 for specialty drugs per prescription or refill for up to a 30-day supply at a Plan pharmacy All charges if you request a brand name drug in place of a generic drug \$15 for generic drugs, \$50 for preferred and non-preferred brand name drugs, and \$150 for specialty drugs per prescription or refill for up to a 30-day supply at a Plan pharmacy All charges if you request a brand name drug in place of a generic drug \$15 for generic drugs, \$60 for preferred and non-preferred brand name drugs, and \$200 for specialty drugs per prescription or refill for up to a 30-day supply at a Plan pharmacy All charges if you request a brand name drug in place of a generic drug • Prescribed tobacco cessation medications, including prescribed over-the-counter medications, approved by the FDA to treat tobacco dependence Nothing Nothing Nothing Insulin administration devices, such as: Disposable needles and syringes Pen delivery devices Visual aids required to ensure proper dosage (except eyewear) Note: See Section 5(a), Durable medical equipment, for coverage of insulin pumps and supplies Up to a 100-day supply at \$10 Up to a 100-day supply at \$15 Up to a 100-day supply at \$15 Women's contraceptive drugs and devices:Oral contraceptivesDiaphragms and cervical caps Nothing Nothing Nothing
+We limit coverage to products listed in our drug formulary and when one of the ingredients requires a prescription by law.
+Prescribed tobacco cessation medications, including prescribed over-the-counter medications, approved by the FDA to treat tobacco dependence Nothing Nothing Nothing Insulin administration devices, such as: Up to a 100-day Up to a 100-day Up to a 100-day - Disposable needles and syringes supply at \$10 supply at \$15 supply at \$15 - Pen delivery devices Visual aids required to ensure proper dosage (except eyewear) Note: See Section 5(a), Durable medical equipment, for coverage of insulin pumps and supplies